Module 24: Audio (Music and Sound Effects)

 You'll need audio files to test with.
 If you don't have music/SFX yet:

 - Free music: Kenney has free audio packs, or search opengameart.org for "JRPG music."
+The Kenney Music Jingles pack has short loops that work well for testing.

 res://audio/music/andres://audio/sfx/and place your files there. - Looping: Select a music